Education and entertainment

 We’d tell you what the cameraman was paid on that project, but you probably wouldn’t believe us.
 It was a lot.

-At the risk of belaboring the obvious...this is not what we propose to do.
+At the risk of belaboring the obvious...skimping is not what we propose to do.
 Modern digital technology recently passed that tipping point at which image and sound quality from comparatively inexpensive gear exceeds that expected from 35mm film and the best tape recorders.
 Granted, one man’s “inexpensive” is another man’s “Are you freakin’ insane???”
 In the context of what is being undertaken, there are times when the expenditure of fifty thousand dollars can be and is regarded as chump change, depending upon what that expenditure achieves.
-By exploiting today’s technology and carefully limiting the scope of our activity, we can get a hell of a lot more bang for the buck than most.
+By exploiting today’s technology and carefully limiting the scope of our activity, we can get a great deal more bang for the buck than most.

 Shall we be even more specific?
-Our series on programming has a budget of two and a half million dollars.
-The series on engineering careers for women, a little under four million.
+Our series on programming has a budget of $4,320,000.
+The series on engineering careers for women, $6,000,000.
 Compare this to what Sony, a fully capable and established company in the television industry, spent on the drama series, Battle Creek.
 Thanks to the infamous hack of their computers in 2014, production costing data that should have been kept secret was revealed.
 All three of these are one-hour programs.
 Sony spent around three and a half cubic megabux on theirs.

 So what, you ask?
 What is exceptional about that?
 Those figures compare very well, considering the industry norms.